Boating Safety

-National Boating Safety Week, coming up soon from May 17-23, 2025, in the U.S. and Canada, is designed to promote awareness of boating safety measures to reduce accidents on the water.
+National Boating Safety Week, from May 16-22, 2026, in the U.S. and in Canada, is designed to promote awareness of boating safety measures to reduce accidents on the water.

-In the U.S., in 2023, there were 564 boat-related deaths, with 75% of those deaths happening with a boat operator that had no boating safety education.
+In the U.S., in 2024, there were 556 boat-related deaths, with 69% of those deaths happening with a boat operator who had no boating safety education.

 We don't share these statistics to scare you but rather to make you aware of the dangers of boating.
 However, you can help reduce boating fatalities and other accidents by carrying the proper safety equipment and taking safety seriously throughout the season.